 You can progress to seeing how well your AI performs against a new dataset and then start to put your AI to work on information you’ve never used before.

-You can shift from low-cost, low-risk projects onto more ambitious initiatives, having confirmed whether your initial strategy was fit to scale (or if you needed to alter your approach before moving forward): these early learnings could be crucial for eliminating costly future mistakes.
+You can shift from low-cost, low-risk projects to more ambitious initiatives, having confirmed whether your initial strategy was fit to scale (or if you needed to alter your approach before moving forward): these early learnings could be crucial for eliminating costly future mistakes.

 Integrating AI into any organization is serious work.